Open a PDF version to print this topic

 Drink plenty of fluids

-If you have a respiratory infection like a cold or the flu, there is a good chance you'll get a build-up of mucus in your lungs.
-If you do not drink enough fluids, the mucus can thicken and be harder to clear from your lungs.
+If you have a respiratory infection like a cold or the flu, there is a good chance you will get a build-up of mucus in your lungs.
+If you do not drink enough fluids, the mucus can thicken and be harder to clear.
 This can increase your risk of getting pneumonia.

 Signs that you might not be drinking enough include:

-Even if you do not feel thirsty, you should try to have at least eight cups of fluid a day.
-If you're drinking enough fluid, you'll be passing light yellow urine every three to four hours.
+Even if you do not feel thirsty, you should try to have at least 8 cups of fluid a day.
+If you are drinking enough fluid, you will be passing light yellow urine every 3 to 4 hours.

 Water is the best fluid, but other suitable fluids include milk, tea, coffee, fruit and herbal teas.
 Some foods such as soup, custard, jelly and ice blocks also provide fluid.
-You may find drinks high in caffeine such as coffee less appealing when you're unwell.
+You may find drinks high in caffeine such as coffee less appealing when you are unwell.

 If you cannot drink a large amount of fluid at one time, you may find it easier to have small sips of fluid every few minutes.